Spring is the perfect time to mix up your meals and try something new.

 Farmers markets are overflowing with gorgeous produce, and everything is so fresh and full of flavor.
-Take advantage of the delicious spring produce with these IBS-friendly, low-FODMAP recipes.
+Take advantage of the delicious spring produce with these IBS-friendly, low FODMAP recipes.

 1. Gluten-free Dutch baby with blueberry maple syrup

 They would make this Dutch baby, a delightful, easy-to-make breakfast treat.
 This gluten-free version is made with oat flour, so you’ll stay full at least until lunch.

-3. Low-FODMAP blueberry coconut muffins
+2. Low FODMAP blueberry and coconut muffins

 Blueberries are fully back in season, which means one thing: muffins.
 These moist muffins require only seven ingredients, and they come together in less than an hour.

-4. Coconut yogurt
+3. Coconut yogurt

 Probiotics are an important part of healthy digestion, especially for people with IBS.
 Add some good bugs to your diet with this vegan coconut yogurt.

-5. Slow cooker berry breakfast quinoa
+4. Slow cooker berry breakfast quinoa

 Spring berries add a burst of color and flavor to this nutritious breakfast.
 Make a large batch and save the rest in the fridge so you can eat breakfast all week without lifting a finger.

 This fresh recipe makes a great packed lunch.
 Leftovers last a few days in the fridge, so you can make a bunch and enjoy them throughout the week.

-7. Soft, gluten-free tapioca wraps
+6. Soft, gluten-free tapioca wraps

 Most store-bought gluten-free wraps are less flexible than the cardboard they’re packed with.
 Make your own soft wrap that won’t break the moment you try to bend it.

-9. California roll sushi bowls
+7. California roll sushi bowls

-If you stick to a strict low-FODMAP diet, substitute tamari or coconut aminos for the soy sauce and use garlic-free chili sauce.
+If you stick to a strict low FODMAP diet, substitute tamari or coconut aminos for the soy sauce and use garlic-free chili sauce.

-10. Wasabi-toasted nori crisps
+8. Wasabi-toasted nori crisps